|

 Factor Copulas

-with Dong
+(co-authored with Dong Hwan Oh)

 Abstract

-particularly attractive for high dimensional applications, involving fifty or more
+models are particularly attractive for relatively high dimensional

-find significant evidence of tail dependence, heterogeneous dependence, and
+significant evidence of tail dependence, heterogeneous dependence, and

 asymmetric dependence, with dependence being stronger in crashes than in booms.

-of some measures of systemic risk.
+measures of systemic risk.

 Keywords: